Miss Tennessee Teen USA

-Six Tennessee teens have gone on to win the Miss Tennessee USA title and compete at Miss USA, including Lynnette Cole, who won the Miss USA title in 2000 and Rachel Smith, Miss USA 2007.
+Six Tennessee teens have gone on to win the Miss Tennessee USA title and compete at Miss USA, including Lynnette "Lynn" Cole, who won the Miss USA title in 2000 and Rachel Smith, Miss USA 2007.
 Both Cole and Smith won Miss Photogenic awards at Miss Teen USA, each five years prior to their Miss USA win.
 This makes Miss Tennessee Teen USA the only state and pageant to have two Miss USAs win the Miss Photogenic award at Miss Teen USA.

-Aniston Leigh Barnette of Bristol was crowned Miss Tennessee Teen USA 2025 on June 28, 2025, at Austin Peay State University in Clarksville, Tennessee.
-She represented Tennessee at Miss Teen USA 2025.
+Alana Dixon of DeSoto, TX was appointed Miss Tennessee Teen USA 2026 on June 30th, 2026, after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Tennessee at Miss Teen USA 2026.